vianaeneves/cordova-client-socketio-app/README.md

 ## Usage

-Start the socket server you can clone [from this link](https://github.com/brworkit/socket-node-example.git) following the README instructions and start it
+Start the socket server you can clone [from this link](https://github.com/brworkit/socket-node-example.git) following the README instructions and run it locally.

+## Run Cordova App

 Start Cordova App at browser using: